angle-eight/quick-terminal/README.md

 ## Configuration

-- `quickTerminal.autoChangeDirectory` (boolean, default: true)
+- `quickTerminal.autoChangeDirectory` (string, default: "workspace")
+  - Controls directory changing behavior before executing commands
+  - Options:
+    - `"none"`: Do not change directory
-  - Automatically change to the current file's directory before executing commands
+    - `"file"`: Change to current file's directory
+    - `"workspace"`: Change to workspace root directory (default)

 ## Custom Keybindings Examples

 Add these to your VS Code keybindings.json for enhanced functionality:

+**Note**: Use the `when` condition `"quickTerminal.inputBoxActive"` to ensure keybindings only work when the Quick Terminal input box is active.
+This prevents conflicts with other VS Code functionality.

 ### Basic Command Templates